 Category-based profile — this profile correlates the search history with a set of predefined categories, which may be organized in a hierarchal fashion, with each category being given a weight indicating the relevance of the category to the interests of the website users;

 A term-based profile — this profile abstracts the search history with a plurality of terms, wherein each term is given a weight indicating the relevance of the term to the interests of the website users; and,

 A link-based profile — this profile identifies a plurality of links that are directly or indirectly related to the search history, with each link being given a weight indicating the relevance of the link to the interests of the website users.

-In the Group Customized Search document, the same types of profiles are discussed, but apply to groups of searchers instead of specific sites.
-An individual searcher may belong to a number of different groups, each of which will have a profile associated with it, that may provide hints at the kinds of pages that they might be interested in seeing.
+In the Group Customized Search document, the same types of profiles are discussed but apply to groups of searchers instead of specific sites.
+An individual searcher may belong to many different groups, each of which will have a profile associated with it, that may provide hints at the kinds of pages that they might be interested in seeing.

 These broad profiles (based upon categories, terms, and links) can be broken down even further.
-For example, the items in a category-based profile can be organized in a number of different ways, such as:
+For example, the items in a category-based profile can be organized in many different ways, such as: